 The Three-Fifths Compromise: A Weak Equilibrium

 As settlers filled out new territories, they created the opportunity for new states to join the Union.
-Southern states used their political power (earned via the three-fifths compromise) to ensure that the US had an equal number of slaveholding and non-slaveholding states for years.
+Southern states used their political power (earned via the three-fifths compromise) to ensure that the US had an equal number of slaveholding and non-slaveholding states.

 Slavery was the biggest issue that drove the Civil War, but the growing tension over the issue was a driving force behind armed conflict.
-The three-fifths compromise ensured that Southern and Northern states had similar amounts of political influence.
+The three-fifths compromise ensured that southern and northern states had similar amounts of political influence.

 To the Founding Fathers, building a nation was the ultimate goal.
 All other concerns were secondary.
 As a result, politically possible compromises (like the three-fifths compromise) were considered over politically difficult ones like the abolition of slavery.

-While the House of Representatives has seats allotted based on population, the Senate gets two representatives per state.
-This idea remains popular, as it creates a different, smaller environment for debate and ensures that all states are represented.
+While the House of Representatives has seats based on population, the Senate gets two representatives per state.
+This idea remains popular as it creates a different, smaller environment for debate and ensures that all states are represented.